Nuand/bladeRF/hdl/README.md

 To support multiple versions of Quartus Prime on the same machine and to ensure the environment is appropriately setup, please use the `nios2_command_shell.sh` script to get into an appropriate Quartus Prime environment.
 Note that this shell script is usually located in the `nios2eds` directory of your Quartus Prime install directory.
 Also note that this is the preferred method regardless of using Windows or Linux to build.
 If you're using pybombs, make sure you haven't run `setup_env.sh`, as it prevents `nios2_command_shell.sh` from working properly.

-1. Take note of which Altera Cyclone IV you have.
+1. Take note of which Cyclone device you have.
 (The EP4CE40 is 40 kLE, and the EP4CE115 is 115 kLE.)
-You'll need this size below...
+You'll need this size below.
 2. Enter the `quartus` directory
 3. Execute, from inside an appropriate NIOS II command shell, `./build_bladerf.sh -h` to view the usage for the build script.
 Note the size and revision options.
 Also note any items you'll need to add to your PATH before continuing.
 4. Execute, from inside an appropriate NIOS II command shell, `./build_bladerf.sh -s <size> -r <revision>`, with the relevant size for your bladeRF, and the desired revision.
 This will create the NIOS system and software associated with the FPGA build needed by the internal RAM for execution.